project-gemmi/gemmi/docs/mol.rst

 On top of it it offers simple utilities that make working with conformers
 easier:

-- functions that ignore all but the main conformations (inspired by BioPython),
+- functions that ignore all but the main conformation (inspired by BioPython),
 - and lightweight proxy objects ResidueGroup and AtomGroup that group alternative conformers (inspired by iotbx).